-The annual activities of the independent internal audit unit are set out in the annual audit plan approved by the Supervisory Board.
-The annual plan is prepared using a risk-based and process-oriented approach, keeping in mind the coverage of the audit universe and the focus on the areas with major risk exposures, with a particular emphasis on reporting and data controls, and the Company's latest strategic priorities.
+The annual activities of the independent internal audit unit are performed based on the annual audit plan approved by the Supervisory Board.
+The annual plan is prepared using a risk-based and process-oriented approach, keeping in mind the coverage of the audit universe and the focus on the areas with major risk exposures, with a particular emphasis on the Company's strategic priorities.
+An annual internal audit plan is prepared at group level on an annual basis as well as reports on its implementation, the performance of the tasks stipulated in this plan, the audits conducted and other activities and the organisation's operating conditions, as well as on any changes to the internal audit system.